 It is a pretty classic blend of rose and oud, akin to perfumes like Diptyque’s Oud Palao, Louis Vuitton’s Ombre Nomade, Armani Prive’s Rose d’Arabie, Ermenegildo Zegna’s Indonesian Oud, and Viktoriya Minya’s Hedonist Rose.

-There are also perfumes that offer a similar scent profile for a (much) lower price, such as Lattafa’s Maahir, Elizabeth Arden’s 5th Avenue Royale, Reminiscence’s Oud, Estee Lauder’s Ambre Mystique, and Dolce & Gabbana’s The One Mysterious Night.
+There are also perfumes that offer a similar scent profile for a (much) lower price, such as Lattafa’s Maahir, Elizabeth Arden’s 5th Avenue Royale, Reminiscence’s Oud, Estee Lauder’s Ambre Mystique, and Dolce & Gabbana’s The One Mysterious Night (Amazon).
 Of course, they’re going to come at a trade-off in terms of quality, which may or may not be a dealbreaker for you.

 The difference between these fragrances is all about the levels in the mix – many place more emphasis on oud, or rose, or smoke, but Santal Royal is in a sweet spot at the intersection of all three, with the addition of rich amber and sandalwood notes, dusty leather, and juicy peach.